Short-term business loans

-- Quick approval and access to funding.
-Short-term business loans have rapid assessment and approval processes, so it’s not uncommon to get your funds within one business day.
+- Fast approval and access to funding.
+Short-term business loans have quick assessment and approval processes and you can often receive funding within one business day.

-- Covering cash-flow shortfalls and emergencies.
-These business loans can be a good option for covering temporary gaps in your accounts receivable, and for emergency situations calling for urgent funding.
+- Cover cash-flow shortfalls and emergencies.
+These business loans can be a good option for covering temporary gaps in your accounts receivable, and for emergency situations that need urgent funding.

 - High rates and fees.
 With short-term business loans, lenders compensate the loss of long-term interest accrual with higher rates and fees.

 - Daily/weekly repayment schedules.
-Short-term business loans usually require daily repayments (sometimes weekly), which means that if your business isn’t getting a reliable daily influx of cash (such as retail shops or restaurants), you could have trouble repaying the loan.
+Short-term business loans usually require daily or weekly repayments, which means that if your business isn’t getting a reliable daily influx of cash (such as a retail shop or restaurant), you could have trouble repaying the loan.

 What do I need to consider before I apply?

 - Cash flow projections.
 Lenders analyse your cash flow history and future cash-flow projections when studying your application.
-Since you’ll likely be making daily payments, your lender needs to make sure you have the necessary cash flow to cover such payments.
+Since you’ll likely be making daily payments, your lender needs to make sure you have the necessary cash flow to cover the payments.

 - Business eligibility.
 Your lender also considers your credit history and how long you’ve been in business for.
 Generally, you’ll need to have been in business for 12 months.